Sailesh-2000/TOV-Solver/README.md

 # TOV_SOLVER (MOI+TIDAL DEFORMABILITY)

- This program calculates the radial pressure pr and total mass m as a function of radius r in a spherically symmetric, static sphere, in the context of general relativity.
-The ODE for the pressure is known as the Tolman-Oppenheimer-Volkoff (TOV) equation, and the ODE for the mass-energy comes from performing the Leibniz integral rule on the definition of m(r) during the TOV derivation.
-(This is shown in pretty much every GR book.)

-The TOV equation + mass-energy equation lead to 2 ODEs --- one for m(r) and the other for p(r) --- but in these equations we have a third variable, the energy density e(r).
-Thus we close the system by providing e(r) and an equation of state (EOS).
-Currently this program can use only tabulated EOS data.
-The required form of such data is:
+This program computes the M-R profile, Moment of Inertia for slowly rotating star, and Tidal Deformability Parameters.
+M-R profile is obtained by solving the TOV equation with a given EOS.
+The EOS must have 3 coloumns with the following data:

 1.) baryon number density in units of fm^-3 (currently unused) \
 2.) energy density in units of Mev/fm^3 \
 3.) pressure in units of Mev/fm^3

-NS Parameters for maximum and canonical mass is tabulated at the end.
+MI is computed by numerically integrating two CDEs obtained from solving Hartle-Throne metric in Einstein field equation. \bar{I} represents the dimensionless moment of inertia ($I/MR^2$).
+Tidal deformability is computed numerically integrating two CDEs obtained from solving Thorne and Campolattar metric in perturbed Einstein field equation.
+Radial profile data of mass, pressure, metric function obtained by solving tov is used for calculation of MI and Tidal deformability.

+## How to run the programm for your specific tabulated EOS?

+Copy & paste your EOS.dat/txt file in the EOS folder.
+Open TOV_Solver.ipynb.
+Write the name of your EOS in the path section "Your_Eos.dat".
+As this code uses multiprocessing for faster computation, assign the values of nc and nc_MR according to no. of cores in your system.
+Note: nc*designated_cores must be around 70.
+Once everything is set run the whole programm and you will get the NS Parameters for maximum and canonical mass in tabulated form at the end.